 PFI's Assam unit chief arrested in connection with violence

 Islamic outfit PFI's Assam unit chief Aminul Haque was arrested on Wednesday along with another office bearer for their alleged role in the violence during protests over the citizenship law, police said.
-Haque was arrested from his residence in Hatigaon area of the city, and a desktop computer, two laptops, documents and cane sticks were seized, they said.
+Haque was arrested from his residence in Hatigaon area of the city, and a desktop computer, two laptops, some documents, two mobiles and cane sticks were seized, they said.

 Mujamil Haque, who is the Popular Front of India's Baksa district press secretary, was also arrested, they added.
-Police, however, declined to share the details of cases registered against them and where they were registered.
+They were arrested in a case filed at Rangia police station relating to December 12 vandalism on NH-31, police said.

+It is alleged that they along with over a thousand supporters blocked the highway and hurled stones at police, injuring Executive Magistrate Surajit Bora.
+Both Aminul Haque and Mujamil Haque were produced in the Rangia Sub Divisional Judicial Magistrate Court of Salma Sultana who sent them to two-day police custody.

 Finance and Health Minister Himanta Biswa Sarma on Tuesday alleged that there may be a "deadly nexus" among a section of Congress workers, "urban Naxals" and PFI that tried burn down the state secretariat during the December 11 protests.
 "You will clearly see that slowly a pattern of violence is evolving where the PFI and the CFI (Campus Front of India), which are offshoots of the SIMI, were behind the violence in Guwahati.
 They had a plan to demolish the city," he had said at a press conference.